hugeinc/HGDependencyInjection/README.md

 # Using HGDI

-The basic concept behind CSMapper is a three steps :
+The basic concept behind CSMapper is a three steps:

 1. Create a shared instance of the `HGDIContainer`
 2. Create `HGDIImplementation` instance of one of the following types: